zheng-jinhui/WOFOST-EW/README.md

 ## Publications

-This version of the WOFOST model is featured in the upcoming publication:
+This version of the WOFOST model has been used in the publication:

 > **"Improving wheat phenology and yield forecasting with a deep learning-enhanced WOFOST model under extreme weather conditions"**
 > Zheng et al. (to be submitted to *Geoscientific Model Development*)

+Reference and information will be added later.